tasb/iscte-automacao/README.md

 ## Introduction

 This training is designed to provide an introduction to Ansible and Git.
 It covers the basics of both tools and provides hands-on exercises to reinforce the concepts learned.

-## Getting Started

-To get started with this training, follow these steps:

-1. Clone this repository to your local machine.
-2. Install Ansible and Git if you haven't already.
-3. Navigate to the repository directory.
-4. Follow the instructions in the training materials to complete the exercises.

 ## Topics Covered